poppy-nicolette/search_term_comparison/README.md

 This was part of my masters thesis in 2022 and still a work in progress.<br>
 Thesis is titled "VISUALIZING KEYWORD CO-OCCURRENCE FROM TWO QUERIES TO AID EXPLORATORY SEARCH" and can be found on the Dalhousie institutional repository, DalSpace.
 This IR is indexed by Google Scholar, so it should appear there as well.

+## example files
+Example outputs are included.
+There were produced in Gephi, ver 0.9.2.

 ### Note
 Be sure to follow the steps within the notebook.
 There are dependencies and you may need to install libraries such as igraph.
 Links are provided in the notebook.